Thuso-Ndou/CarsAndPedestrainsDetector/README.md

 # CarsAndPedestrainsDetector
- Python program to detect cars and pedestrains
+ This is a Python program to detect cars and pedestrains